 As technology has evolved and the demand for inner city living has grown, vacant warehouses and factories have been converted into homes and offices.
 Today, Shoreditch is London’s technology and creative epicentre, with Google being the most recognised resident.

 Gone are the days when Shoreditch was a deserted industrial district – in new London it represents the 24-hour ‘work hard, play hard’ postcode.
-Saddled next to the offices and Manhattan-style loft apartments, the newest bars, restaurants, fashion outlets and art galleries are constantly popping up.
+Saddled next to the offices and Manhattan-style loft apartments, the newest bars, restaurants, fashion outlets, and art galleries are constantly popping up.
 The ‘pop-up’ concept has been embraced in The Box Park, Shoreditch’s answer to the traditional shopping centre.

-Shoreditch’s proximity to the City of London and new transport infrastructure provided by the extended London Overground line has firmly put Shoreditch on the map for London’s brightest.
+Shoreditch’s proximity to the City of London and new transport infrastructure provided by the extended London Overground line has firmly put Shoreditch on the map for London’s best and brightest.
 A lifestyle preference to live within walking or cycling distance of work has fuelled demand for new homes in the area, with a raft of new developments having been completed in the last 10 years.

 What can you buy in Shoreditch?

 Shoreditch has retained its industrial charm well and is often described as London’s answer to New York’s Meatpacking District.
 Urban loft-style living has been embraced with many of the old industrial buildings retro-fitted to accommodate today’s modern living requirements.

 These are highly desirable and price growth has been robust in the last decade as demand has outstripped supply.
 Apartments in and around Rivington Street and Hoxton Square are highly sought after but offer an urban retreat in the centre of the action.
 Further north towards the Regents Canal are a number of desirable developments offering a sought after work/life balance, and many new developments have also sprung up along City Road leading north west toward Islington.